kr-matthews/cribbage/README.md

 ![Screenshot](public/cribbage.png)

-This is a single-page application for the card game Cribbage with 2 or 3 players.
-Users can play locally against up to 2 computer players, or play remotely with other users (still with computer players if desired).
+This is a single-page application for the card game Cribbage with 2, 3, or 4 players.
+Users can play locally against up to 3 computer players, or play remotely with other users (including computer players, if desired).

 If you want to clone the repository, you'll need to add definitions for `publishKey` and `subscribeKey` at `src/pubnubKeys.js`.
+(Yes, I'm aware that this is not the correct way to handle these things.)

 ## Play